 The “chaotic corporate story” began behind the scenes of Gimlet’s formation and has since evolved to dish on a new business each episode.
 Levy describes the unassuming circumstances of the first episode:

-“Alex Blumberg, of radio program “This American Life,” awkwardly pitched venture capitalist Chris Sacca about an idea for a new podcasting company, and recorded the experience for the world to hear.”the full feature
+“Alex Blumberg, of radio program “This American Life,” awkwardly pitched venture capitalist Chris Sacca about an idea for a new podcasting company, and recorded the experience for the world to hear.”

 How do you describe yourself?
 Begin by listening.